How One Presentation Helped Stop a Nearly Successful Scam

 An attendee at a recent elder fraud awareness presentation by Lisa Carroll was later able to help prevent a serious financial scam involving someone close to them.

 The attendee was approached by a friend who needed to withdraw a large sum of money from the bank but was hesitant to explain why.
 After some concern, the friend eventually shared that they had received a phone call from a relative claiming they had been arrested.
-The caller, posing as an attorney, instructed them to withdraw cash and leave it on their doorstep for pickup in order to post bail.
+The caller then had "the relative's attorney" get on the phone.
+The convincing "attorney" instructed them to withdraw cash and leave it on their doorstep for pickup in order to post bail.

 Something about the situation didn’t feel right to the attendee.
 Drawing on information from the presentation, they expressed concern that this could be a scam.
 However, the friend was initially convinced the call was legitimate—the voice sounded exactly like their relative, and the supposed attorney was highly convincing.